 “You got business here?
 We don’t like to be disturbed.”
-He blew along the blade lovingly and snapped it closed.
+He blew along the blade lovingly and whipped it closed.

-“You heard right,” he replied, this time picking up a gun from the workbench and disassembling it. “’cept I don’t sell it.”
+“You heard right,” he replied, this time picking up a gun from the workbench, “’cept I don’t sell it.”

-The woman give a shrill laugh and bent over the bench, “Come on though, seriously.
-I won’t tell, the ‘crows never come round here do they?”
+The woman give a shrill laugh and bent over the bench, “Come on, seriously.
+I won’t tell, the hoods never come round here do they?”

 “Okay then.
 So where do you buy it round here?”
 She pressed.

-“No way.”
-She gasped, her sunglasses finally falling away from her tongue in shock.
-“You can’t seriously use Kobra?
+Her sunglasses finally fell away from her teeth as she stared at the two of them open mouthed, “You can’t seriously use Kobra?
 You must’ve heard the stories – they’ve made them on the outskirts like zombies.”

-“They’re not stories,” Zero replied, “And we don’t use any drugs.”
+“They’re not stories,” Zero replied, “And we don’t use anything.”

-Ivy stared at Zero in disbelief and sucked her lip, thick blue smearing onto her teeth.
-She looked at the girl again and for a brief moment her vacant expression faltered like a mirage, almost drifting into something like concern.
+Ivy stared at Zero in disbelief and sucked her lip, thick blue lipstick smearing onto her teeth.
+She looked at the girl again and for a brief moment her vacant expression almost drifted into something like concern.